 Refrigerator and freezer.
 California requires refrigerant evacuation by a certified tech before disposal.
 Without the evacuation tag, the appliance is rejected at the landfill (cost passes through to the dumpster bill).
 Bay Area county HHW programs and most appliance retailers offer recycling.
 Cost: $25 to $75 per unit.

 Range and oven (if gas).
-Disconnect the gas line before removal usually a permitted job by a licensed plumber.
+Disconnect the gas line before removal, usually a permitted job by a licensed plumber.
 The disconnected unit goes in the dumpster as scrap metal once the gas is shut off and the line capped.

+Worth donating instead of dumping: working cabinets in good condition (Bay Area Habitat for Humanity ReStores in Oakland, San Jose, Concord, and Sunnyvale all accept cabinet sets, with free pickup for whole sets) and working appliances.
 For homeowners running a project in dumpster rental in Berkeley or other East Bay cities, the donation pickup adds a Saturday morning to the schedule but cuts $300 to $500 from disposal cost on a Tier 2 remodel.

+The full B2B-side debris workflow for contractors managing larger kitchen projects is in the construction dumpster rental guide for contractors.
 Zebra Dumpsters services the South Bay, East Bay, and Peninsula corridor with same-day routing on most kitchen remodel sizes.
 Call (408) 495-3006 to book or to discuss the right window strategy for a multi-week remodel.
-Prices subject to change.
-Verify current rates at zebradumpsters.com/weight-limits-and-fees.

 Frequently Asked Questions